transposit-connectors/pridebot/README.md

 # PrideBot 🏳️‍🌈

 A Twilio bot that sends you info on the sooner pride even in a given city.
+Read the [blog post](https://www.transposit.com/blog/2019.06.28-pridebot/) we wrote about it to learn more!

 This bot uses a custom scraper made in apify to _specifically_ scrape https://www.nighttours.com/gaypride/ for their events.
 The code for this scraper can be found [here](https://gist.github.com/WingofaGriffin/83f1df1987a5ec39f5a5b38c5d5ce1d0).